 Soul Ties have been on my mind and heart for a while now, but very strongly this past weekend.
-I learned about Soul Ties about 3 years ago.
+I learned about soul ties about three years ago.
 I was actually weaning myself off of one when someone told me what it was.
 The strong feelings associated with this person no longer being in my life made sense now.
 I wasn’t crazy.
 I was in a soul tie!
 Throughout this post, I am going to share some of the things I’ve learned about soul ties along with my own personal experiences.

 “Yall broke up years ago, why do you still care about him?”

 “That was just puppy love… that shouldn’t matter now.”

 Their responses were callous.
 They didn’t understand how much it hurt to let this person go.
 I depended on him.
 I called him whenever something was going right or wrong and he was there for me.
 I sought his approval.
 I LOVED him.
 More importantly, they didn’t understand that I was in a soul tie so strong that it couldn’t easily be cured with a Girl’s Night Out or meeting someone new, it was deep.
 It was spiritual.
 It was warfare.